Do you use WordPress for blogging?

 Press This is a bookmarklet (a little app) that runs in your browser and lets you grab snippets of information from the web.
 You can use Press This to clip text, images, and videos from any web page, then edit and add the content you have collected using Press This to your own posts.

-To use Press This, go to Settings > Writing in your WP admin menu …
+To use Press This, select Tools > Available Tools in your WP admin menu …

 Scroll down to the Press This section …